openharmony/docs/en/application-dev/reference/apis-media-library-kit/js-apis-sendablePhotoAccessHelper.md

 close(): void

 Closes this **FetchFileResult** instance to invalidate it.
-After the instance is closed, the APIs in this instance cannot be invoked.
+After this instance is closed, the APIs in this instance cannot be invoked.

 **System capability**: SystemCapability.FileManagement.PhotoAccessHelper.Core